Leaving us a Gift in your Will and saying your Forever thank you

-Please consider supporting your local hospital in your Will
+Please consider supporting your local hospital by leaving a gift in your Will to The Countess Charity

 When making a Will your family and friends will be your most important consideration.
-However after you have provided for your loved ones please consider supporting your local hospital with a gift that can have a lasting impact.
+However, after you have provided for your loved ones please consider supporting your local hospital with a gift that can have a lasting impact.
 This is a great way to support people in your local community.
 It is also tax efficient as leaving a gift in your Will to a registered charity is exempt from Inheritance Tax and Income Tax.
 You can do this by remembering The Countess Charity with a gift in your Will which your solicitor can help administer for you.
-For more information please download our Support your local hospital in your Will leaflet by clicking on the link below.
+For more information please download our leaflet by clicking on the link below or contact us to request a free electronic copy of 'Your guide to leaving a gift in your Will'.
+Email firstname.lastname@example.org.

 Gift in Will Leaflet